MSU Global Game Changers

 Flamenco and Tapas

 Meet in the Generator reception at 5PM to go to the Flamenco Show all together.
-Make sure you bring your metro cards.
+Make sure you bring your metro cards and an ID (passport or drivers license as proof of age).

 Entry to the Flamenco Show from 6PM -